 Back in the 40s, this once innocent Chevrolet pickup truck left a dealership’s lot and began a lifetime of hard work and faithful service.
-But after it’s rebirth, it can live life with a bit more horsepower as a Chevrolet Rat Rod Truck.
+But after its rebirth, it can live life with a bit more horsepower as a Chevrolet Rat Rod Truck.

-Somewhere along the history of the aged pickup, someone decided not to restore this truck and instead created something a bit more sinister.
+Somewhere along the history line of the aged pickup, someone decided not to restore this truck and instead created something a bit more sinister.
 Look beyond the rough and bruised body and you’ll find a rat rod that can beat —well, practically anything.

 The engine transfers power through a NASCAR approved EMCO four-speed manual gearbox to a Winters quick-change rear end.
-And, just to make sure it isn’t starved of vital fluids, the V8 guzzles from a race-spec fuel cell and features a high-flow dry sump oil system.
+And, just to make sure it isn’t starved of vital fluids, the V8 guzzles from a race-spec fuel cell and features a high-flow dry-sump oil system.

 And yes, that’s a spittoon-turned-air-filter poking through the hood.
 Underneath, the Chevrolet features a custom-built frame, which wouldn’t look out of place on a modern Cup car, as well as four-wheel disc brakes and an adjustable coil-over front and rear suspension.

 Best of all, it’s 100-percent street legal.
 With that performance and those looks, why drive anything else but a Chevrolet Rat Rod Pickup?